 I fell hard, I fell deep

-Fifteen years ago I suffered a mental breakdown.
+Fifteen years ago, I suffered a mental breakdown.
 Twice in five years, I got so overwhelmed by stress and anxiety I couldn’t function properly for a period of time.
-The reasons were beyond me in both cases, the way I handled these awful periods badly was totally my own doing.
+The reasons were beyond me in both cases; the way I mismanaged these awful periods was totally my own doing.

 The first time was when a pupil of mine harassed and assaulted me during my work as a counselor.
 On top of that, his criminal family stalked me and uttered death threats for a year.
 I totally freaked out.

-The second time, not totally recovered from the first attack and in hindsight suffering from Post-Traumatic Stress Disorder, my house was burgled and money was taken.
+The second time, I did not totally recover from the first attack and, in hindsight suffering from Post-Traumatic Stress Disorder, my house was burgled, and money was taken.
 I got scared and collapsed again.

-Because I was a highly trained and educated professional they let me hang in the system without really knowing what to do about my situation.
-Nowadays they would have offered me in-depth counseling and looked for another job opportunity but then they basically let me have it and ignored me.
-I was financially secure every month, although of course, my income came down dramatically.
-But I was so overwhelmed by it all, the loss of professional identity, the coping with stress, anxiety, and depression, I took everything for granted and was glad they didn’t force me to take another job.
+Because I was a highly trained and educated professional, they let me hang in the system without knowing what to do about my situation.
+Nowadays, they would have offered me in-depth counseling and looked for another job opportunity, but then they basically let me have it and ignored me.
+I was financially secure every month, although, of course, my income came down dramatically.
+But I was so overwhelmed by it all, the loss of professional identity, the coping with stress, anxiety, and depression, I took everything for granted.
+I was glad they didn’t force me to take another job.
 True: the mental health system provided for medication after visiting their clinic twice.

-For ten years I volunteered on jobs, tried my luck as a Dutch poet and a writer, with writer's block and success alternating.
-I was not happy; I was just in the survival mode.
+For ten years, I volunteered on jobs, tried my luck as a Dutch poet and a writer, with writer's block and success alternating.
+I was not happy; I was just in survival mode.

 "If you fell down yesterday, stand up today." -- H.G.
 Wells.